 Male Breast Reduction / Gynecomastia

-As long as breast development is complete, plastic surgery can be used to treat gynecomastia that is not caused by disease or medication.
-Treatment choices include liposuction or surgery, or a combination of the two; which technique is chosen depends on the amount and type of tissue in the breasts.
+As long as breast development is complete, male breast reduction surgery can be used to treat gynecomastia that is not caused by disease or medication.
+Treatment choices include liposuction or surgery to remove enlarged tissues, or a combination of the two; which technique is chosen depends on the amount and type of tissue in the breasts.

 - If the breasts consist mostly of fatty tissue, liposuction can be used alone to suction out fat through very small incisions made in the nipples or underarm areas.

 - For breasts with an excessive amount of glandular tissue, excision surgery will need to be performed to manually cut away excess fat, skin, and tissue; surgical excision requires a larger incision (than is used with liposuction) placed around the edge of the nipple-areola complex.

 Am I a good candidate for male breast reduction surgery?

 To be a good candidate for this procedure, you should be in good health for surgery and agree with the following:

 - You are at a stable weight you plan to maintain